Maria José Nogueira Pinto

-Maria José Nogueira Pinto was a Portuguese lawyer and politician.
+Maria José Pinto da Cunha de Avilez Nogueira Pinto (23 March 1952 – 6 July 2011) was a Portuguese lawyer and politician.
 She was a member of the Assembly of the Republic of Portugal, representing the CDS – People's Party and, later, the Social Democratic Party.

 Early life

 Maria José Pinto da Cunha de Avilez Nogueira Pinto was born into an aristocratic family in the Portuguese capital of Lisbon on 23 March 1952.
 She married Jaime Nogueira Pinto in January 1972.
 They were both students at the Faculty of Law of the University of Lisbon but, after the overthrow of the Estado Novo regime in April 1974, she interrupted her studies to accompany her husband to the Portuguese colony of Angola, as he had volunteered to do military service there.
 As a consequence of the outbreak of the civil war in Angola, and before Portugal could withdraw all of its troops, the couple made their way to South Africa, where they were accommodated in a Red Cross refugee camp.
 They later travelled to Spain and from there to Brazil.
 When she finally returned to Lisbon, she completed her degree at the University of Coimbra.